currentslab/fastlangid/README.md

 ## Supported Languages

-Supports 177 languages .
+Supports 177 languages.
 The ISO codes for the corresponding languages are as below.

 ```
 af als am an ar arz as ast av az azb ba bar bcl be bg bh bn bo bpy br bs bxr ca cbk